AlexanderLabWHOI/academic-kickstart/content/post/2021-03-missingfont/index.md

 subtitle = "Falling back to DejaVu Sans"

 # Add a summary to display on homepage (optional).
-summary = "Linux machine font issues"
+summary = "How to install MS core fonts with conda"

 date = 2021-03-30T15:25:12-04:00
 draft = false